Dharanya2005/EXPERIMENT-01-Interfacing-Multiple-Switches-for-LED-Control-Using-MicroPython/README.md

 <img width="710" height="507" alt="image" src="https://github.com/user-attachments/assets/6bc88cc6-578c-4c45-a346-17d4804816ae" />

-## FIGURE-02:  circuit diagram of digital output interface
+## FIGURE-02:  Circuit Diagram of Digital Output Interface

 Connect LED 1 to GPIO 0 via a 330Ω resistor, LED 2 to GPIO 2 via a 330Ω resistor and LED 3 to GPIO 4 via a 330Ω resistor.